Jinyu2019/Suppl-data-BBpaper/README.md

 Table S12.
 Drug groups.
 201 drugs are classified into 23 groups, each containing drugs targeting the same pathway separated by semicolons in the second column.

-Table S13.
-Drug response data (i.e. the area under the drug response curve, AUC readout) for 734 cancer cell lines and 201 drugs.
-The first column shows the COSMIC identifiers of the 734 cancer cell lines, and the first row shows the 201 drugs.

 ############# CCLE_DATASET #############

-Table S1 -- S13 are organized similarly with those in GDSC_DATASET.
+Table S13， S16 -- S26 are organized similarly with those in GDSC_DATASET.

 Table S14.
 MicroRNA expression profiles for 385 cancer cell lines and 734 microRNAs.
 The first column shows the identifiers of the 385 cancer cell lines, and the first row shows the symbols of the 734 microRNAs.